maithili-k/knowledge-management/categories/new-projects.rst

 ********************
 **1. Sterrenkundeproject Radboud Universiteit (15/08/2016)**

-*What*: BlackGEM project - an optical telescope project (long term) located in Chile with big data storage (100s of TB) and processing requirements (upto 1000k hours over 5 years).
+*What*: BlackGEM project - an optical telescope located in Chile

+*Requirements*: Big data storage (100s of TB) and processing (upto 1000k hours) over 5 years

 *Steps followed:* Meeting held, ideas discussed.
-They had to propose for NWO funding (Sept 1 2016 deadline, results expected in few months time).
+They had to propose for NWO funding (Sept 1 2016 deadline, results expected in few months time)

-*Status*: 2 Jan 2017 - still awaiting to hear about the outcome of the grant application.
+*Status*: 2 Jan 2017 - still awaiting to hear about the outcome of the grant application

 **What should be our action plan?
 Do we contact them or wait for them to approach us again?**